magillos/Cable/README.md

 # Cable
-PyQT application to dynamically modify Piewire and Wireplumber settings at runtime.
+PyQT application to dynamically modify Pipewire and Wireplumber settings at runtime.

-I wanted to make my workflow bit easier so I asked Cloude Sonned 3.5 to write for me, and it did.
+I wanted to make my workflow bit easier so I asked Claude 3.5 Sonnet to write it for me, and it did.
+You shouldn't need to restart Pipewire or Wireplumber at any point.
+These buttons are there for convenience.

 Just run:
 `python Cable.py`